 Mark Cuban is one of the wealthiest people in America, with an estimated net worth of $4.1 billion.
 He also has almost 8M followers on Twitter and everytime he tweets to support stimulus packages, talks about white privileges , endorse Joe Biden he gets literally thousands of mentions and replies calling him a communist, socialist, globalist ... and many other ideological terms.

-The team thought it would be an interesting opportunity to explore how Trump's supporters perceive some of the new (like Universal Basic Income) and old ideas (Stimulus packages) that a billionaire that could have run for president as a Republican defends after the COVID-19 crisis.
+The team thought it would be an interesting opportunity to explore how Trump's supporters perceive some of the new ideas, like Universal Basic Income, compared with old ideas , like stimulus packages, that a billionaire that could have run for president as a Republican defends after the COVID-19 crisis.

 Trying to answer Mark's original question, we will focus only on the mentions and replies that call him a Socialist, Communist or Globalist.
 As we can see on the chart there are some spikes during the last 2 months and we compile the most popular posts that sparked these type of mentions.

-By using only these exact terms we got 863 mentions, which is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweets in absolute terms that would be 2 or 3 times bigger if we added the rest of ideological keywords we indentified in the previous insight.
+By using only these exact terms we got 863 mentions, which is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweets in absolute terms that would be 2 or 3 times bigger if we added the rest of ideological keywords we identified in the previous insight.

 On this other chart we put a sample of specific tweets he got for each one of these terms in case you want to have more context about why people call him this way.
-You will see for instance that too many people make the easy joke of Cuban with Cuban Socialist/Communist Policy.
+You will see for instance that too many people make the easy joke of intentionally confusing Cuban with the Cuban Socialist/Communist Policy.